 Legal Framework in Indonesia

-Sustainability reporting has become mandatory for businesses in Indonesia, governed by the Financial Services Authority of Indonesia (OJK) Regulation No. 51/2017.
+Sustainability disclosures have become mandatory for businesses in Indonesia, governed by the Financial Services Authority of Indonesia (OJK) Regulation No. 51/2017.
 This regulation requires all financial service institutions, issuers, and publicly listed companies to submit an annual sustainability report by April 30 of the following year.

 Supporting the OJK Regulation is the OJK Circular Letter No. 16/2021, which guides companies on how to execute sustainability reporting correctly.